busLA.me

 Having quick feedback loops was extremely important to making decisions and ensuring that the project could be completed by the end of 3 months.
 I learned a lot about what designs were low vs high lift and made me a much more confident in the designs.

-Because exploration was so core to who I was, working on this project was fun and rewarding.
+Because exploration is so core to who I am, working on this project was fun and rewarding.
 Though it was a lot of work to gather everything, it was gratifying to hear others talk about finding news places because of BusLA.